Blogs

 • It does not require another device.

 However, there are still many challenges for this technology.
 Unlike the old trifecta of Card/PIN/Biometrics, which always work, your cellphone does not work with a dead battery.
 Unfortunately, the market is fragmented.
 Each vendor has their own competing, proprietary infrastructures, which require replacement of all the readers at your points of access.
 Mobile credentials also have a significant learning curve and management overhead.
-Lastly, these credentials are subject to different attack vectors than security personnel see with physical credentials.
+Lastly, these credentials are subject to attack vectors different from those security personnel see with physical credentials.

 “Handheld Badge Readers” It Is